 Preparing for a Successful Application

 Application decisions are based on the strength of three key elements of a grant proposal: Proposed Investigation, Budget and a Reference Letter from Research Advisor.
-Below are suggestions for each section.
+A sample proposal can be found here.

 You should also view the Sample Rating Form (PDF download) to see how reviewers evaluate proposals.